Learn More About FinTech Bootcamps in Orlando

 Python for Finance Bootcamp

 In this advanced Noble Desktop course, you will cover the major Python financial libraries to gather and manipulate financial data.
 You’ll work with financial APIs to fetch financial, company, and economic data and analyze financial statements from the SEC website, including financial ratios derived from the income statement and balance sheet.
 You will also build risk management models using Python libraries to create VAR models and Monte Carlo simulations, and learn how to apply statistical measures such as linear regression.
-This course is ideal for Financial Analysts and professionals, risk managers, and portfolio managers, as well as those looking to break into a career in finance technology and data analysis.
+This course is ideal for Financial Analysts and professionals, risk managers, and portfolio managers, as well as those looking to break into a career in finance, technology, or data analysis.

 Data Science Certificate